-At Koiles Pratt Family Law Group, our attorneys have served countless Massachusetts parents in modifying their original child custody orders.
-Before seeking a custody order modification, you should understand the circumstances required to request one.
+At Koiles Pratt Family Law Group, our attorneys have helped countless Massachusetts parents modify their original child custody orders.
+Before seeking a custody order modification, it is important to understand the circumstances required to request one.

 Custody orders can be modified in the case of a “material and substantial change in the circumstances of the parties,” or if it is in the child’s best interests.
 Examples of material and substantial changes include:

 - A noncustodial parent demonstrates an improvement in finances, health or living conditions.

 - A child has either changed or is requesting a change of the time they spend with either parent.

 - Either parent wants to relocate within Massachusetts or out of state.

 - A custodial parent interferes with the noncustodial parent’s visitation rights.

 - A custodial parent is unable to care for the child due to chemical dependency or failing mental or physical health.

 If any of the above situations apply, you can modify the existing child custody orders.
 Please contact our experienced family law attorneys to discuss your rights and your child’s best interests.
 Contact us or call us at 978-744-7774.